Duckietown-QuackMan/state_controller/README.md

 ## Nodes
 These package consists of the following nodes, each having a specific functionality.

-### GhostBot StateMachine
+### StateMachine
-The state machine node is responsible to manage the state of the GhostBot and send out commands to other nodes depending on the current state.
+The state machine node is responsible to manage the state of the duckied and send out commands to other nodes depending on the current state.
+Two different state machines are implemtned.
+One for the GhostBot and one for the QuackMan.
+#### GhostBot
-This diagram shows the state machine implemented in the node.
+This diagram shows the state machine implemented in the "qm_state_machine" node.
 ```mermaid
 graph LR;
 wx(wait x-sec)